aweris/ghx/README.md

 # GitHub Actions Executor

+**DEPRECATED**: This project is deprecated.
+It moved back to [aweris/gale/tools/ghx](https://github.com/aweris/gale/tree/main/tools/ghx) as a sub project.

 The GitHub Actions Executor is a helper command for running [GitHub Actions](https://docs.github.com/en/actions) from inside of [Dagger](https://dagger.io) containers.